skinos7/tiger7/project/ifname/lte.md

     },
     "ppp":                                    // detial configure for "mode" is "ppp" {
-        "mtu":"Maximum transmission unit",               // [ number ], The unit is in bytes
         "mss":"TCP Maximum Segment Size",                // [ number ], The unit is in bytes
         "lcp_echo_interval":"LCP echo interval",         // [ number ], The unit is in seconds
         "lcp_echo_failure":"LCP echo failure times",     // [ number ]